Pilgrim's Road: Description

-The Pilgrim's Road was a route through Asia Minor to the Holy Land.
-In Volume 4 of Roman Roads & Milestones of Asia Minor, author David H. French reports that the road stretched from Chalcedon to Syria.
+The name Pilgrim's Road has been traditionally given to the network of roads that connected Constantinople with the eastern provinces of the Byzantine Empire such as Syria and Arabia.
+The route started in Chalcedon, opposite to Constantinople and went to Antioch via Nicomedia, Nicaea, Ancyra, the Cilician Gates and then Tarsus.
 The surface was paved with small pebbles covered with gravel shortly after the Roman conquest.
 It was widened from 21.5 feet to 28 feet in the Christian era to accommodate commercial travel.